 Improved Floor Space Utilization

 Another way to compare these technologies is based on floor space utilization, measured in square feet.
-As a general rule of thumb, when compared to standard shelving, horizontal carousels save up to 60 percent of floor space, vertical carousels save up to 75 percent of floor space and VLMs save up to 85 percent of floor space.
+As a general rule of thumb, when compared to standard shelving, Horizontal Carousel Modules save up to 60 percent of floor space, Vertical Carousel Modules save up to 75 percent of floor space and Vertical Lift Modules save up to 85 percent of floor space.
 Combining these figures with an 18 month ROI will stop any building expansion plans dead in its tracks.

 You can have your cake and eat it too – it just requires some research and a bit of math to determine which automated technology is best for you.
 Take a quick look at this white paper, which provides some simple math for you to get an understanding of how much automation could improve you operation.
 That way you can have your storage capacity and your floor space too.